ankushg07/Git-Notifier/README.md

 >This project sends an SMS with details of notification you received on Github

-You can setup a cronjob to get notfied periodically.
+You can setup a cronjob to get notified periodically.

 ####To setup a **cronjob**